woojiahao/woojiahao.github.io/src/posts/blog/Open-source Deep Dive: Broadway (Part 2).md

 1. Rate limiting
 2. Batching messages
 3. Telemetry
-4. Creating a built-in testing suite for pipelines
+4. Creating a built-in testing support for pipelines
 5. Achieving graceful shutdowns
 6. Other interesting bits of code

-If you want to better understand Broadway from a bird's eye view or need a refresher on the concepts behind Broadway (like message queues and concurrency in Elixir), you can find the first part [here!](open-source-deep-dive-broadway-part-1)
+If you want a refresher on the concepts behind Broadway (like message queues and concurrency in Elixir) or to better understand Broadway's pipeline architecture from a bird's eye view, you can find the first part [here!](open-source-deep-dive-broadway-part-1)

 # What's the scoop?